MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-customer-adoption.md

 # Customer adoption materials for Microsoft Edge

-To support the deployment and adoption of the new Microsoft Edge, see the collected materials and resources below.
-A collection zip file is available for download, as well as individual assets that you can download.
+To support the deployment and adoption of the new Microsoft Edge, look at the following collected materials and resources below.
+You can download a compressed (zip) file of these resources or pick individual assets that you can view or download.

 Check back for additional materials as they become available.

 ## Customer adoption kit

-This zip file contains all the following material:
+The customer adoption kit is available as a zip file that contains all the following material:

 - IT Deployment Guide
 - How to Get Started User Guide